redpesk-labs/benchmark-serialization/README.md

     1.JSON with JSON-c (in Array and Map)
     2.JSON with FASTJSON (in Array and Map)
-    3.Json with nlohmann/json libcpp (in MAP) /!\ --- crash because of leak memory --- /!\
+    3.Json with nlohmann/json libcpp (in MAP)
     4.CBOR (in Array and Map)
     5.XDR
     6.protobuf